The New Group of World Servers

 From the point of view of the NGWS, all parties, creeds, religions and governments are recognized as structures of thought evolving over time.
 These institutions are simply the out-pictured expression of human consciousness.
 And, because human consciousness is slowly evolving, so too are the institutions through which our collective consciousness is evolving.
 All societal institutions are merely the expression of human consciousness, and are therefore imperfect.
 In this regard, nothing within the human experience is free from a measure of distortion.
 This is a fact woven into the fabric of evolution itself.
 From this, the NGWS are able to serve with profound tolerance and understanding.
 Indeed, this group views all formulations of truth as partial, and as temporary ideas suited to the evolutionary needs of the time.
 With honest assessment it can be seen that humanity’s evolution is expressed through the ideas and attitudes it collectively holds.
 Yet, these attitudes change as consciousness evolves.
 Today’s temple of truth will become the prison of tomorrow.
 Truth is a relative term.
 The wisest ideas at any given time provide humanity with the vision to move forward.
 Nonetheless, such ideas will eventually be outgrown, and newer (and higher) truths shall take their place.
 Truth is therefore contextually defined and relative over time.
 Truth is simply a formulation or idea determined by the place humanity stands on the ladder of evolution.
 With this understanding the NGWS works.
 This requires that its members interpret ideas and events using proportional and relativistic thinking.
 To achieve this deeper perspective requires recognition that all ideas have elements of the past and future mixed together at differing ratios; It is to know that even the most progressive ideas are useless if they are expressed with condemnation toward the wisdom of the past; It is to realize that one can never find “the” truth, but only “a” truth.

 The NGWS has no outer organization guiding it or giving it support.
 Such would only result in the codification of its activities and render it partisan (therefore partial).
 Instead, it is best to view the NGWS as an inner group of united souls dedicated to serving the evolution of life upon our planet.
 This group represents a profound inner unity, while outwardly expressing itself in vastly diverse forms of service.
 Interestingly, most individuals within the group are unconscious of their membership.
 Instead, they are driven by a deep and abiding urge to make an uplifting contribution to a better world in some fashion.
 Though they may not be aware of their participation in the NGWS, their actions and attitudes toward life reveal it to be so.
 As earlier stated, the majority of the group work behind the scenes, slowly trying to influence the trend of events within the environment they serve.
 The magnitude of their individual efforts may seem small, but in their collectivity they have the power and insight to change the world.
 To the individual member, it is not the quantity of his/her influence that is important, but instead its quality.
-Esoterically understood, quality takes precedence or quantity.
+Esoterically understood, quality takes precedence over quantity.
 The work to be done is to till the soil of thought, and to seed the principles that will eventually give rise to humanity’s future view of life and activity.
 To the personality, this approach to influencing change is often considered to be too slow.
 In short, the personality is usually in a hurry.
 Yet, it is the human soul (not the personality) that governs a member of this inner group of knowers.
 From the soul’s vantage perspective, slow growth and change is most enduring.
 Of course, this notion is not intended to promote sloth.
 Indeed the philosophic attitude held by the group is that there is no hurry, and yet there is no time to lose.
 Both these ideas are true and do not contradict each other.

 In this discussion, we have seen that the New Group of World Servers is the hope of the future.
 Their attitude toward service is one based upon an inner recognition of humanity’s oneness, and a yearning to support its evolution toward a loftier state.
 This group stands upon a practical platform that advocates the sacredness of the human spirit, and the evolution of life toward greater states of recognized unity.
 Living according to a vision of oneness is the antidote to the strife and conflict so apparent in the human condition today.
 The troubles humanity faces are many.
 Yet, when looked at through the eye of the soul, it is apparent that all our problems are rooted in the false perception of separateness.
 Giving remedy to this misperception will surely free humanity from its suffering and plight.
 The New Group of World Servers sees this inner oneness, and is dedicated to helping humanity come to the same recognition.
 Indeed, they have no other life intention.